ajg/neat/README.md

  - Templates can be compiled directly in the target language, which can produce very fast output.
  - Templates can be verified and type-checked in the target language, eliminating a large class of errors.
- - Templates can be given data in its natural (often typed) form, with no need for an intermediary.
+ - Templates can be given data in its natural (however typed) form, with no need for an intermediary.
  - Template functionality can be extended easily and seamlessly using any facility (e.g. functions) available in the target language.

 Disadvantages